 In actuality, pareidolia comes from our need to organize random information into patterns.
 That’s why, when glancing at something simple like an electrical outlet, most people would agree that it looks like a face.

-Pareidolia pops up everywhere – in clouds, tree bark, among clustered leaves, on a piece of toast, in a bowl of cereal, or anywhere else.
+Pareidolia pops up everywhere—not just clouds—but in tree bark, among clustered leaves, on a piece of toast, in a cup of coffee, or anywhere else.
 The best places to look include spots with random patterns, like the grain of plywood or the shapes made by a rock formation.

 Pluto on Pluto?